-Gayle, a Democrat, was the representative for Kentucky's 7th congressional district from 1899 to 1901.
+Gayle was the representative for Kentucky’s 7th congressional district and was a Democrat.
+He served from 1899 to 1901.

 From Jan 1900 to Mar 1901, Gayle missed 109 of 142 roll call votes, which is 76.8%.
 This is much worse than the median of 31.7% among the lifetime records of representatives serving in Mar 1901.
 The chart below reports missed votes over time.